Geocaching: Chirp cache

 Also known as a wireless beacon cache.
-This is a Garmin-created innovative on multi-caches using wireless beacon technology.
+It is a variant of a multi-cache created by Garmin using wireless beacon technology.
 It is a physical game piece, about the size of a half-dollar that can be hidden anywhere.
 Powered by a small battery, it is able to transmit a signal detectable on Garmin devices.
 The Chirp stores hints, multicache coordinates, counts visitors, and can confirm the cache is nearby.
 These caches caused considerable discussion and some controversy at Groundspeak, where they were ultimately given a new "attribute".
 These types of geocaches can also be listed as a traditional, multi-cache, or letterbox.
 It is up to the cache owner to designated the cache type for wireless beacon caches.

 Geocaching HQ geocache (GCK25B)

 This is an official geocache located inside the Groundspeak headquarters office in Seattle, Washington.
 It is technically classified as a separate cache type under mystery caches, with its own unique icon both on the geocaching app and on one's profile statistics tab.
-Since publication in 2004, it has over 22,000 finds as of November 2025.
+Since publication in 2004, it has over 22,000 finds as of November 2025 and 22,410 finds as of June 22, 2026.

 Wherigo cache

 A multi-stage cache hunt that uses a Wherigo "cartridge" to guide players to find a physical cache sometime during cartridge play, usually at the end.
 However, not all Wherigo cartridges incorporate geocaches into gameplay.
 Wherigo caches are unique to the geocaching.com website.
 Wherigo is a GPS location-aware software platform initially released in January 2008.
 Authors can develop self-enclosed story files (called "cartridges") that are read by the Wherigo player software, installed on either a GPS unit or smartphone.
 The player and story take advantage of the location information provided by the GPS to trigger in-game events, such as using a virtual object or interacting with characters.
 Completing an adventure can require reaching different locations and solving puzzles.
 Cartridges are coded in Lua.
 Lua may be used directly, but a builder application is usually used.
 The Wherigo site offers a builder application and a database of adventures free for download, though the builder has remained in its Alpha version since its last release in May 2008.
 The official player is only available for Pocket PC.
 A built-in player is available on Garmin Colorado and Oregon GPS models.
 The Wherigo Foundation was organized in December 2012.
 The group is composed of all Wherigo application developers who, up until that time, had been acting and developing separately.
 Their goal is to provide a consistent Wherigo experience across platforms, connect Wherigo applications via an API, and add modern features to the Wherigo platform.
 While Groundspeak is aware of this project, the company has yet to take a position.
+The official Wherigo application has been in a broken state for years and has recently been removed entirely.